wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 when using this capability scoped template by itself or as part of an end to end scoped solution template.

-For example, if there was a technology focused template that deployed SQL Server as a capability, what would be the considerations, if any, from using that independently or as part of a broader end to end solution scoped template that may use that SQL Server to support a web application.
+For example, if there was a technology focused template that deployed SQL Server as a capability, what would be the considerations, if any, from using that independently or as part of a broader end to end solution scoped template that may use that SQL Server to support a web site.

-When looking at this scenario, it’s relevant to look at the number of resources likely involved.
-For a robust implementation, your capability scoped template won’t just be a storage account and a single VM with one installation of SQL Server.
+When looking at this scenario, it's relevant to look at the number of resources likely involved.
+For a robust implementation, your capability scoped template won't just be a storage account and a single VM with one installation of SQL Server.
 A robust capability scoped template will deploy multiple VMs with SQL Server deployed for high availability.
 For some capabilities, such as Analysis Services, your topology will also have likely have Active Directory deployed with it as well.

 Two key considerations for this scenario include the lifecycle of how SQL Server will be used and the RBAC that you wish to apply to it.
-Specifically, will the SQL Server be updated and deleted with the rest of the solution or will it’s lifecycle vary from the solution or other parts of the solution.
+Specifically, will the SQL Server be updated and deleted with the rest of the solution or will it's lifecycle vary from the solution or other parts of the solution.
 If the lifecycle will vary, you will want to consider placing it in another resource group.

 Another consideration is how you would like to apply RBAC to your SQL Server capability scoped solution template.
 Based on how you want to apply RBAC within